 In front of Shabri-Narayana temple, other prestigious temple, Nar-Narayan temple is there.
-At the either side of the entrance, you can spot statue of Dwarpal (usher), gate is adorned with the statues of Lord Ganesha, Nag dev and Garuda.
-Inside the Garbhgriha, idols of lord Rama and Laxmana can be seen while Idol of Goddess Sita is not there.
-The feet of the lord Rama’s idol remain submerged in a small water pot.
+On the either side of the entrance, you can spot statue of Dwarpal (usher), the gate is adorned with the statues of Lord Ganesha, Nag dev and Garuda.
+Inside the Garbhgriha, idols of Lord Rama and Laxmana can be seen while Idol of Goddess Sita is not there.
+The feet of the Lord Rama’s idol remain submerged in a small water pot.
 The pot has a same water level, irrespective of the season.
-The pious from the pot is being served as prashad.
+The pious from the pot is being served as Prashad.

 In the surroundings of this temple, there is a tree of wishes.
 This tree holds an equivalent virtue as the temple does.
 The pilgrims believe to tie a red cloth around the tree if their wish gets completed.

 Another mysterious thing here is Floating stone in a well, beside Shabri-Narayan temple.
-These stones were used to make bridge from india to shrilanka.
+These stones were used to make a bridge from India to shrilanka.

-At the outside of the temple, there is a huge Peepal tree which has uniquely shaped leaves.
-The belief is that Shabri offered berries to Lord Rama under this tree and hence, it is alive since thousands of years.
-Beside, you will spot Gaushala where cows are kept in full freedom.
+On the outside of the temple, there is a huge Peepal tree which has uniquely shaped leaves.
+The belief is that Shabri offered berries to Lord Rama under this tree and hence, it is alive for thousands of years.
+Besides, you will spot Gaushala where cows are kept in full freedom.

-Another must visit temple is Laxamaneshwar temple in Kharod which is around 10 kmaway from Shivrinarayan,on NH-49 highway.
-This temple also holding animportant valuesince ancient times but now it is decaying gradually.Though architecturally this temple is as same as Shivrinarayan temple, but Laxamaneshwar temple is of Lord Shiva while Shivrinarayan is of Lord Vishnu.
-Some important inscriptions found here which tells about the stories of powerful dynasties.
+Another must visit the temple is a Laxamaneshwar temple in Kharod which is around 10 km away from Shivrinarayan, on the NH-49 highway.
+This temple also holding an important value since ancient times, but now it is decaying gradually.Though architecturally this temple is as same as Shivrinarayan temple, but Laxamaneshwar temple is of Lord Shiva while Shivrinarayan is of Lord Vishnu.
+Some important inscriptions found here, which tells about the stories of powerful dynasties.

-Local dishes: Chila, Dehati bada and Samosa are the luscious mouth-watering dishes, which can surely satiatesa foodie’s soul.
+Local dishes: Chila, Dehati bade and Samosa are the luscious mouth-watering dishes, which can surely satiates a foodie’s soul.